 Area Development Programme.
 Provision for drainage in the command area is indicated on the basis of rate per hectare of CCA.
 The rates per hectare should be arrived at on the basis of sub-estimates for sample area in line with U-Distributaries and Minors etc. taking into account land use mapping, soil surveys and ground water investigations.
 Further where apparently no drainage arrangements are considered necessary due to existing natural ground slope conditions, a minimum provision may be kept on a suitable percentage basis.

-(to be considered under sub head C-Works)
+i) Provision of fish ladder if necessary (to be considered under sub head C-Works)

 Provision of the items should be made in consultation with the concerned departments as under: